AndyAn7/Itero-tech-blog/README.md

 # Itero-tech-blog
-Itero is a tech blog where developers view, post, and comment on the latest trends and advancements of technology.
+Itero is a tech blog where developers view, post, and comment on the latest trends and advancements in technology.